zhuethanca/DiffusionCurves/writeup/entry.md

 ## Final Image

-We can apply the final blur using the blur map as the pixel wise kernel size using a gaussian blur to yeild our final blurred image.
+We can now apply the final blur using the blur map as the pixel wise kernel size using a gaussian blur to yeild our final blurred image.

 <p align=center>
 <img src="blurred-final.png" alt="drawing" width="500"/>